Let Our Pasadena Employment Lawyer Be Your Legal Advocate in the Workplace!

 - Application for workersโ compensation.

 Wrongful termination can also happen when your dismissal breaks the terms of an employment contract.
+If this is something youโre dealing with, youโre in luck - we have a great track record in winning these cases as an employment attorney in Pasadena.

 California protects employees from discrimination based on physical or mental disability through the Americans with Disabilities Act (ADA) and FEHA.
 These laws prohibit employers from using an employeeโs physical or mental disability as a factor in job decisions, including: